ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   -- localhost:test/fnal
         Test client that point to main QDL scripts.
-        Note that these all use a specific test user in FNAL's LDAP, cilogontest@fnal.gov:
+        Note that these all use a specific test user in FNAL's LDAP, cilogontest@fnal.gov so that it does not matter what identity you log on with, just that you can log on

         Test #0 -- request with no scopes. no scopes in access token (since none requested) => access_denied exception